Aman-2004/course-selling-app-/README.md

     - Step 3-Create index.js and add .gitignore and nodemon as dev-dependencies
     - Step 4-Add route skeleton for user login, signup, purchase a course, sees all courses, sees the purchased courses course
     - Step 5-Add routes for admin login, admin signup, create a course, delete a course, add course content.
-    - Step 6-Define the schema for User, Admin, Course, Purchase
+    - Step 6-Define the schema for User, Admin, Course, Purchase table
     - Step 7-Add a database (mongodb), use dotenv to store the database connection string
     - Step 8-Add middlewares for user and admin auth
     - Step 9-Complete the routes for user login, signup, purchase a course, see course (Extra points - Use express routing to better structure your routes)